 If you wish to know more about my work helping corporations, financial institutions, universities and government to take advantage of data science and the robot economy, send me an email — colin (@) robotenomics.com

 My goal, through this blog, is to help the reader (and me) understand the why of robotics.
-Often in robotics it’s kind of like the answer is 42, but you don’t know whether that came from 7×6 or 2×21 or 3×14.
+Often in robotics it’s kind of like the answer is 42, but you don’t know whether that came from 7 x 6 or 2 x 21 or 3 x 14.
 Since 42 is the number you need, there’s no reason to care about its possible factors.
 I disagree — when we know the factors we understand the answer.

-Understanding the factors is not easy — Robotics and A.I. is full of different pieces — like a junkyard, full of sharp bits of rusty metal, in which children happily play – I like to explore the junkyard and turn it into products and data with real value.
+Understanding the factors is not easy — Robotics and A.I. is full of different pieces — like a junkyard, full of sharp bits of rusty metal, in which children happily play.
+Many interesting things are unexpected, but not all unexpected things are interesting or surprising.
+I like to explore the junkyard and turn it into products and data with real value.

 My spare time is spent with my loved ones, where we walk our two dogs, Lucky a Golden Retriever and Sherlock an English Springer Spaniel — together we typically cover 12 to 16 km’s each day.